 Does Teeth Whitening Cause Any Dental Problems?

 Teeth whitening is considered to be a very safe procedure that is best performed by a qualified dentist in a professional setting.
-Since teeth whitening is done using a bleaching agent like hydrogen or carbamide peroxide, getting the procedure done by a trained dentist is an ideal way to avoid unnecessary complications and achieve the best results.
+Since teeth whitening is done using a bleaching agent like hydrogen or carbamide peroxide, getting the procedure done by a trained dentist is an ideal way to avoid unnecessary complications and risks of teeth whitening and achieve the best results.

 Some risks that may possibly be associated with teeth whitening are –